The Cambridgeshire Fens

-The isolation of the fens proved an invaluable aid to Hereward the Wake.
-The Saxon rebel held out against the might of William the Conqueror by using the treacherous marshes as a barrier.
+The isolation of the fens proved an invaluable aid to Hereward the Wake in his revolt against the Normans.
+The native British rebel held out against the might of William the Conqueror by using the treacherous marshes as a barrier.

 DRAINING THE FENS

-Then Vermuyden worked out a scheme to drain the Great Fen, in return for which he was promised 96,000 acres for himself.
-His work was undone in 1642 when the Parliamentary army broke his dykes in anm effort to flood land and stop a Royalist army advance.
+Vermuyden devised a scheme to drain the Great Fen, in return for which he was promised 96,000 acres for himself.
+His work was undone in 1642 when the Parliamentary army broke his dykes in an effort to flood the land and stop a Royalist army from advancing.
 In 1649 Vermuyden went back to work, this time with the labour provided by Scottish and Dutch prisoners of war.